astral-sh/ty/docs/README.md

 Both `include` and `exclude` support gitignore like glob patterns:

-- `./src/` matches only a directory
+- `src/` matches only a directory
-- `./src` matches both files and directories
+- `src` matches both files and directories
 - `src` matches files or directories named `src`
 - `*` matches any (possibly empty) sequence of characters (except `/`).
 - `**` matches zero or more path components.